SAML-Toolkits/php-saml/README.md

 ##### OneLogin_Saml_XmlSec - `XmlSec.php` #####

-Auxiliary class that contains methos to validate the SAML Response:
+Auxiliary class that contains methods to validate the SAML Response:
 `validateNumAssertions`, `validateTimestamps`, `isValid` (which uses the other two previous methods and also validate the signature of SAML Response).